Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Hydraulic analysis of the conservative case with repulsive potential

 \section{Hydraulic analysis of the conservative case with repulsive potential}

-We highlight the conservative NLS with a potential $V(x)=\sigma w^2(x)/2$ in eq.~\eqref{eq:1}, where $\sigma=\pm 1$.
-The case when $\sigma=1$ has been explored extensively and characterized in the works studying the resonant generation of DSW (c.f. \cite{hakim_nonlinear_1997,leszczyszyn_transcritical_2009}).
-We study instead the case when $\sigma=-1$, which aligns with the sign of the real part of the Wadati potential.
+We now consider the conservative NLS equation \eqref{eq:1} in which $V(x)=\sigma w^2(x)/2$, $\sigma=\pm 1$.
+The case when $\sigma=1$ has been explored extensively and characterized in \cite{hakim_nonlinear_1997,leszczyszyn_transcritical_2009}.
+We study the case when $\sigma=-1$, which aligns with the sign of the real part of the Wadati potential \eqref{eq:58}.